 These two classes - AZ Constitution (POS 221) and U.S. Constitution (POS 222) - are considered Open Entry.
-The student must complete the class by the end of one (1) year of first enrolling The student will receive an "I" grade (incomplete) at the end of the first semester enrolled.
-If not completed by then, the student will receive an "F" grade if they do not fully complete the class.
+The student must complete the class by the end of one (1) year of first enrollment.
+The student will receive an "I" grade (incomplete) at the end of the first semester enrolled.
+If not fully completed within one year from enrollment, the student will receive an "F" grade.
 The Arizona Department of Education utilizes these two classes for teacher certification.